canonical/charm-relation-interfaces/interfaces/mongodb_client/v0/README.md

 ### Requirer

 - Is expected to provide a database name in the `database` field.
-- Is expected to provide indentical values in the `database` field if several requirer units provide it in the relation.
+- Is expected to provide identical values in the `database` field if several requirer units provide it in the relation.
 - Is expected to have unique credentials for each relation.
 Therefore, different instances of the same Charm (juju applications) will have different relations with different credentials.
 - Is expected to have different relations names on Requirer with the same interface name if Requirer needs access to multiple database charms.
 - Is expected to allow multiple different Juju applications to access the same database name.
 - Is expected to add any `extra-user-roles` provided by the Requirer to the created user (e.g. `extra-user-roles=admin`).
+- Is expected to tolerate that the Provider may ignore the `database` field in some cases and instead use the database name received.

 ## Relation Data